Luis Gómez (footballer, born 1972)

-Luis Oswaldo Gómez Cáceres (born 20 April 1972 in Guayaquil), nicknamed "El Chino" (the Chinese) is a retired Ecuadorian footballer.
+Luis Oswaldo Gómez Cáceres (born 20 April 1972 in Guayaquil), nicknamed "El Chino" (the Chinese) is an Ecuadorian former footballer.

 Club career

 He played mostly for Barcelona Guayaquil, Deportivo Quito and for LDU Quito.
 In Argentina, he played in Ferro Carril Oeste.

 International career

 He played for the Ecuador national football team and was a participant at the 2002 FIFA World Cup.